 - DPI (Deep Packet Inspection)

-Who Can See That You’re Using a VPN?
+Who Can Potentially Track You When Using a VPN?

 Staying completely private and anonymous online is a tough task, especially when you keep in mind all of the information we’ve discussed above.
 However, things aren’t so grim, as there are ways of how you can maximize your online privacy and minimize your digital footprint.
 Here are the most effective steps you can take to inch your way to becoming untraceable in the online world: